Backpacking Kazakhstan: the ultimate travel guide

 This post is a travel guide about Backpacking Kazakhstan with all the practical things you need to know.
-There was not much information about backpacking in Kazakhstan when I first visited the country in 2016, but I was surprised by its diversity and how easy it was to travel in Kazakhstan.
+There was not much information about backpacking in Kazakhstan when I first visited the country in 2016.
+Therefore I was surprised by its diversity and how easy it was to travel in Kazakhstan.

 Backpacking Kazakhstan is maybe not on everyone’s bucketlist, but it should.
 I absolutely fell in love with Kazakhstan.
-I liked it so much that I came back a second time in 2019.
+I liked it so much that I came back a second time to see more of the country.

 Why Backpacking Kazakhstan?